-If a student's behaviour poses a serious risk to themselves, others, or school property, the Head of School or their delegate will take immediate protective action.
-This may include contacting the family and having the student sent home for their own safety, or the safety of others.
+Where the student/s behaviour involves serious risk to him/herself, others or school property, the Manager or delegate will take immediate protective action.
+This could include the family being contacted and the student being taken home for their own and/or others' safety.